entdark/jaMME/README.md

 * Grant R. Griffin and his "FIR filter algorithms for use in C"
 * OpenJK contributors and their OpenJK project
 * redsaurus for Mac support

-# This Fork #
-The goal of this fork is to merge EternalJK/japro features into JAMME.
-Feel free to contact me on Discord at tayst#2590, please don't expect ent to support this fork.
-All compiling and testing has been done on Linux.
-I can't really help out with other OS's at this point.

-# Todo: #
-- cg_strafeHelperActiveColor

-# Working:#
-- cg_lagometer 1 2 or 3
-- cg_hudColors (colors basic hud to stance style)
-- cg_racetimer 1 or 2
-- cg_strafehelper (20450 for all lines, 4066 for all without line crosshair, Added S/SD/AS Rear Lines, need to get the /cg_strafehlper result from EternalJK, no way to configure it in jamme atm)
-- cg_speedometer (Configure with /speedometer command in EternaJK, use value here)
-- cg_crosshairHealth
-- cg_crosshairSaberStyleColor
-- cg_hudColors (colors basic hud to stance style)